GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples

 <details>
-<summary>Example 1: Get Subaward reports for a specific contract based on the Subaward report Number and report status</summary>
+<summary>Example 1: Get subcontract reports for a specific contract based on the subcontract report number and report status. </summary>
 <p>
 Provide the status (Draft, Published or Reopened as a Query Param) in the request.
 </p>
 </details>

 <details>
-<summary>Example 2: Get all Subaward reports for a specific subawardReportNumber when status is not provided.</summary>
+<summary>Example 2: Get all subcontract reports for a specific subaward report number when status is not provided.</summary>
 <p>
 Do not provide any status in the request.
 </p>